Egyptian Greeks: Rule of Alexander the Great (332–323 BC)

-The Ptolemaic Empire (323–30 BCE)
+The Ptolemaic Empire (323–30 BC)

-Ptolemaic soldiers in tunic, 100 BCE, detail of the Nile mosaic of Palestrina.
+Ptolemaic soldiers in tunic, 100 BC, detail of the Nile mosaic of Palestrina.

 The initial objective of Ptolemy's reign was to establish firm and broad boundaries to his newly acquired kingdom.
 That led to almost continuous warfare against other leading members of Alexander's circle.
-At times he held Cyprus and even parts of mainland Greece.
 When these conflicts were over, he was firmly in control of Egypt and had strong claims (disputed by the Seleucid dynasty) to Palestine.
-He called himself king of Egypt from 306 BCE.
-By the time he abdicated in 285 BCE, in favour of one of his sons, the Ptolemaic dynasty was secure.
+He called himself king of Egypt from 306 BC.
+By the time he abdicated in 285 BC, in favour of one of his sons, the Ptolemaic dynasty was secure.
 Ptolemy and his descendants showed respect to Egypt's most cherished traditions – those of religion – and turned them to their own advantage.
+At times Ptolemies held Cyprus, Cyrenaica and parts of Greece and Anatolia.

 Alexandria became the centre of the Greek and Hellenistic world and the centre of international commerce, art and science.
 The Lighthouse of Alexandria was one of the Seven Wonders of the Ancient World while during the reign of Ptolemy II Philadelphus, the Library of Alexandria was the biggest library in the world until it was destroyed.
-The last Pharaoh was a Greek princess, Cleopatra VII, who took her own life in 30 BCE, a year after the battle of Actium.
+The last Pharaoh was a Greek princess, Cleopatra VII, who took her own life in 30 BC, a year after the battle of Actium.

 Roman and Byzantine Egypt

 Mummy portrait of a youth with the Greek inscription "Artemidorus, Farewell", 2nd c.
-CE.
+AD.

 Mummy portrait of a boy named Eutyches (Εὐτυχής), 2nd c.
-CE.
+AD.

 Under Greco-Roman rule, Egypt hosted several Greek settlements, mostly concentrated in Alexandria, but also in a few other cities, where Greek settlers lived alongside some seven to ten million native Egyptians.
 Faiyum's earliest Greek inhabitants were soldier-veterans and cleruchs (elite military officials) who were settled by the Ptolemaic kings on reclaimed lands.
 Native Egyptians also came to settle in Faiyum from all over the country, notably the Nile Delta, Upper Egypt, Oxyrhynchus and Memphis, to undertake the labor involved in the land reclamation process, as attested by personal names, local cults and recovered papyri.